subabrain/PHP-GTK3-Encrypt/README.md

 ___________________________________________________________________________

+Now you can use the "encrypted_file" function in your PHPGTK3 Application:

+Just use it this way:

+<?php

+encrypted_file("encrypted_phpgtk3_file");

+?>

-OK – Now you can start encrypting your created php File – here for use my “rpget_phpgtk3” Application – you also find in my https://github.com/subabrain/PHP-GTK3-RPGET Repository.
+here for use my “rpget_phpgtk3” Application – you also find in my https://github.com/subabrain/PHP-GTK3-RPGET Repository.
 Please visit the Readme from the Repository - to understand how to use.